klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

    -m escherichia__stxtyper

 Shiga toxins (Stxs) are a key virulence factor of Stx-producing *Escherichia coli* (STEC).
 They are also found in *Shigella dysenteriae 1*.
 Stxs belong to the AB-type toxin family and are divided into two antigenically distinct groups, Stx1 and Stx2.
 Each group contains several variants/subtypes six Stx1 (a, b, c, d, e, f) and seven Stx2 (a, b, c, d, e, f, and g) `Yano et al., 2023 <https://www.nature.com/articles/s41598-023-32111-8>`_ and `Melton-Celsa 2014 <https://pmc.ncbi.nlm.nih.gov/articles/PMC4270005/>`_.
-These toxins are encoded by bacteriophages (lysogenic Stx phage) and STEC strains can produce either single Stx subtype or a combination Stx subtypes.
+These toxins are encoded by bacteriophages (lysogenic Stx phage) and STEC strains can produce either single Stx subtype or a combination of Stx subtypes.

 This module will run StxTyper to determine the stx type.
 See the `StxTyper documentation <https://github.com/ncbi/stxtyper>`_ for more details of how it works.